 Your application will be reviewed for completeness and then sent to the CPC(HC) Review Committee of the Coalition where it will be assessed by your CPD peers.
 Recommendations will be made to the Coalition Leadership Team for approval.
 Applications will be reviewed twice per year.

 What are the application deadlines?

-The deadline for the winter review is April 30 at 11:59 pm Eastern.
-The deadline for the summer review is November 30 at 11:59 pm Eastern.
+The deadline for the Spring review is May 1 at 11:59 pm Eastern.
+The deadline for the Fall review is November 30 at 11:59 pm Eastern.
 All required documents and payment must be submitted by these dates to be considered.

 The application fee (non-refundable) for the Credential will be $475 plus applicable fees (2021 & 2022) and be made online with Visa and Mastercard.

 Successful applicants will receive a certificate (if present) and be recognized at the annual National CPD Accreditation Conference, hosted jointly by the Royal College and College of Family Physicians of Canada.
 A list of all CPC(HC) holders will also be listed on the Coalition website.

 CPC(HC) holders will need to demonstrate their ongoing professional activity in the field of CPD through declarations every two years of their work and evidence of professional development in this domain.
 These attestations will be simple and narrative in nature and submitted electronically, to be reviewed by the CPC(HC) Credential Committee.
 There is a renewal fee of $150 plus applicable fees every 2 years from the date of being awarded the credential; portfolio to be submitted.